 The last thing you want as a contractor is to lose employees because you’re unable to pay them in a timely manner.
-This can occur due to seasonal changes or when your construction company is in a growth and expansion phase.
+Having them leave means you are short a man and your competitor will be benefiting from your guy.

 The best way to keep from losing employees is to take measures to make sure they don’t leave in the first place.
 Making sure they’re paid on time is of paramount importance.
 Listed below are three steps you can take to infuse some cash into your business so you can pay your employees on time and ensure no one leaves because you’re not able to pay them.